mdjakovic0920/ado-database/.github/ISSUE_TEMPLATE/ado-idea-request.md

 **Credits/Associations - Is this ADO based upon a previous project or ADO or in partnership with any other groups or developers?
 If so, please list here.**

-**Are there any other ADOs that this ADO should work with or in conjunction with?**